Tausi95/ASSET-Hub/README.md

 ## Features

-- User Profiles: Create and manage personal or professional profiles, highlighting expertise and interests.
+- User Profiles: Create and manage personal or professional profiles, highlighting your expertise and interests.
-- Networking: Connect with peers, mentors, and professionals from various fields.
+- Networking: Connect with peers, mentors, and professionals from various STEM disciplines.
 - Resource Sharing: Share and access a library of resources, including articles, papers, and learning materials.
-- Project Collaboration: Collaborate on projects and work in teams to solve real-world problems.
+- Project Collaboration: Collaborate on STEM-related projects and work in teams to solve real-world problems.
-- Event Management: Organize, promote, and participate in events such as workshops, webinars, and hackathons.
+- Event Management: Organize, promote, and participate in STEM-related events such as workshops, webinars, and hackathons.
 - Mentorship Opportunities: Connect students or early-career professionals with mentors in specific fields.
-- Dynamic Newsfeed: Stay updated with the latest developments through personalized news and articles.
+- Dynamic Newsfeed: Stay updated with the latest developments in STEM through personalized news and articles.

 ## Technology Stack